senisioi/dialectal_varieties/README.md

 - Contains also the EU documents
 - Each document has 66 sentences of `~2000` words
-- The directory chnk contains each data point on a line
+- The `*.chnk` files contain each data point on a line with sentences split by '#%'
 - The original indices before shuffling are stored in `*.orig_idx`
 - Shuffled documents are found in `*.shf`